Acts 14

 Acts 14:26-28Back to Antioch and the Report

 They return to where they started.
-This is significant.
 The work began at Antioch.
 They were sent from there.
-They return there.
-Not to stay forever, but to report.
-To gather the church.
-To tell them what God did.
+They return there to report, to gather the church, to tell them what God did.
 In a world with no email, no printing press, no mass media, the report was everything.
 Word of mouth.
 Testimony.
 Face to face.
 Paul and Barnabas are the living witnesses, and they are present in the gathered assembly.

-The punchline: God had opened the door of faith unto the Gentiles.
-Not just to Jews, not just to the circumcised, but to the uncircumcised nations.
-A door - access, opportunity, an opening for nations that were thought to be outside the covenant.
+And here is the headline they carry home: God had opened the door of faith to the Gentiles.
+A door means access - an opening for the very nations long assumed to be outside the covenant.
+The God who shut no one out had been holding it ajar all along.
 The mission is global.
-The gospel knows no ethnic boundary.
-This is what they saw on the road through Galatia.
-This is what they report back.
+The gospel honors no ethnic boundary.
+This is what Paul and Barnabas saw with their own eyes on the road through Galatia, and this is what they came back to tell.